jbadhree/jbadhree.github.io/content/problem.md

 But there's one final element: desire.
 Do we want this event to happen?
 If the answer is yes, then it’s not a problem at all.
 But if the event is `undesired`, then we have a true problem.

-However, we must also understand that we cannot predict everything.
-The future is inherently uncertain, and there will always be factors beyond our control.
+However, we must also understand that we cannot predict everything correctly.
+There will be errors in our understanding, and there will always be factors beyond our knowledge.
-This is where we must be prepared—not just to act but to upgrade our understanding that could lead to better predictions.
+This is where we must be prepared—not just to act when anything bad happens, but also to upgrade our understanding that could lead to better future predictions.
 This attitude of `predict but be prepared` helps us make steady progress, no matter the field we're working in.
 By embracing this mindset, we remain flexible and capable of improving our problem-solving over time.

 **Lets See some Examples to understand this better:**